Kstovo refinery: Ukrainian drone attacks

 During 2024, the third year following the 2022 Russian invasion of Ukraine, Ukrainian forces began a series of drone and missile attacks on military and oil production targets deep in Russian territory, attacks that were not attempted during the first nine years of the Russo-Ukrainian War.

 On 29 January 2025, Ukraine launched a drone attack on the Kstovo Refinery, located approximately 800 km from the border with Ukraine, causing several explosions and resulting in large fires in several units.

-Ukrainian military sources claimed that 4 of the 4 drones sent struck their targets.
+Ukrainian military sources claimed that all four drones sent struck their targets.
 Local residents reported at least three explosions inside the refinery.
 Russian officials downplayed the extent of the damage.

 Two days later, Russian authorities clarified that that blaze burned for two days at the petrochemical plant and Sibur (the operator of the plant) said they had temporarily shut operations at the plant down.

 Attacks by Ukrainian drones were reported also on 5 and 16 October 2025.
+Another attack with drones was carried out on 20 May 2026, causing a fire at the ELOU AVT-6 processing unit.